eshaz/wasm-audio-decoders/src/opus-decoder/README.md

 #### **The below options should be obtained from the Opus Header.**
 See this [documentation](https://wiki.xiph.org/OggOpus#ID_Header) on the Opus header for more information.
 If you don't have access to the Opus header, the default values will successfully decode most stereo Opus streams.

+* `forceStereo` *optional, defaults to `false`*
+  * Set to `true` to force stereo output when decoding mono or multichannel Ogg Opus.
+  * If there are more than 8 channels, this option is ignored.
 * `preSkip` *optional, defaults to `0`*
   * Number of samples to skip at the beginning reported by the Opus header.
 #### ***Required for Multichannel Decoding.** (Channel Mapping Family >= 1)*